junjiechoo24/junjiechoo24.github.io/README.md

 - **Google BigQuery**: The extracted text data is then integrated into Google BigQuery for structured analysis and reporting.

 ### Monitoring
 - The bot logs and monitors processing jobs, tracking the success or failure of each job.
 Occasionally, image processing might fail, which is why it's important to track errors.
-The OCR process can often be improved with better preprocessing steps to enhance accuracy and reliability.